92UKRHUYCOEV/identity-access-management/README.md

 	• AuditLogs for identity/directory changes
 	• AzureActivity for Azure resource operations.

-## 1. Excessive Privileges: This looks for users receiving an unusually high number of role assignments.
+## 1. Excessive Privileges
+This looks for users receiving an unusually high number of role assignments.
 ```kql

 AuditLogs